vippsas/vipps-solutions/invoice-through-epayments/README.md

    When a merchant does not know the phone number of the user and want to send a one-time request for payment for an invoice, they can use the Vipps API by following these steps.

-1. In your website or mobile app or email you send, provide your customers with an option for opting-in to receive payment request for invoices in the Vipps app.
+1. In your website, mobile app, on paper document or email you send, provide your customers with an option for opting-in to receive payment request for invoices in the Vipps app.
 1. Present them with the *Pay with Vipps*  option.
 1. When they select *Pay with Vipps*, start by adding the invoice link to a web view, to a payment through the [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.